How to Access Property Records in Nevada

 Assessments and appraisals are both tools used to determine a property's value.
 They work slightly differently.
 Tax assessors use assessments to calculate a property's value to set tax rates.
 Everyone must pay their fair share.
 Appraisers use various systems to determine the fair market value (FMV) and produce an appraisal report.
 Lenders use them to ensure the value of the home supports the loan.
 Estate planners may also use them.

-Factors that Determine Property Values in Nevada
+What Factors Determine Property Values in Nevada

 Several factors explain higher property values in some areas of Nevada, such as Las Vegas, Gardnerville Ranchos, and Reno.
 They include:

-- Gaming and Entertainment Industry - Nevada is well-known for its casino and entertainment industries, especially in Las Vegas and Reno.
+Gaming and Entertainment Industry - Nevada is well-known for its casino and entertainment industries, especially in Las Vegas and Reno.
 The tourist and entertainment industries may impact the value of properties near casinos, resorts, or other entertainment venues.

-- Water Rights - Given Nevada's arid climate, water rights are critical.
+Water Rights - Given Nevada's arid climate, water rights are critical.
 Due to the importance of water, properties with water rights or access to water sources, such as wells or irrigation water, may have greater values.

-- Outdoor Recreational Opportunities - Hiking, biking, boating, and skiing are just a few of the outdoor activities available in Nevada.
+Outdoor Recreational Opportunities - Hiking, biking, boating, and skiing are just a few of the outdoor activities available in Nevada.
 Because of their proximity to recreational possibilities, properties near national parks, forests, lakes, or ski slopes may see increased demand and higher valuations.

-Privacy and Property Records
+Maintaining and Amending Nevada Property Records

 Although you cannot remove all your personal information from public property records, you can remove some.
 Contact all the agencies and companies that hold your records and ask them to remove anything beyond your name and address.
 You don't want your phone and email address to be visible to the world.